LINWEN607/congregate/README.md

 For the UI, you will still need to save the file in your editor and refresh the page, but it's better than restarting flask every time.
 The app will live reload every time a .py file is changed and saved.

-**Configuring VS Code for Debugging**
+#### Configuring VS Code for Debugging

 Refer to [this how-to](https://code.visualstudio.com/docs/python/debugging) for setting up the base debugging settings for a python app in VS Code.
-Then replace the default flask configuration for this:
+Then replace the default `launch.json` flask configuration for this:

 ```json